henryw374/henryw374.github.io.old/_posts/2022-02-03-async-meet-laziness.md

 ```

 Since `range` returns a lazy sequence and `doseq` does not retain the head of the
-sequence, there will only be one element of the sequence realized at every step of the `do`.
+sequence, there will only be one element of the sequence realized at every step of the `doseq`.

-Ok, let's split the creation and consumption of the lazy sequence in a chained promise.
+Now let's split the creation and consumption of the lazy sequence over chained promises.
-I am using [the promesa library](https://github.com/funcool/promesa) on the jvm, which
+I am using [the promesa library](https://github.com/funcool/promesa), which on the jvm
 is a thin wrapper over java.util.concurrent#CompletableFuture.

 ```clojure